robertzehnder/sinatra-and-activerecord/readme.md

 end
 ```

+> This symbol syntax has to have quotes because we use a `/` in the path.
+This is an alternate way to write symbols.
+Note: this is generally uncommon.

 There's one big problem with this, we don't actually have any views.
 Let's make a directory for them and the view we need for the index feature

 ```bash